About Mountain Elgon National Park in Uganda

 Mountain Elgon National Park is an ancient large solitude volcanic Mountain situated along the Uganda-Kenya border in East Africa.
 It has the largest volcanic foundation in the world at approximately 4,000km².
 Its large outline extends to about 80 km in diameter elevating to 3,000m over.

-While at Mountain Elgon the higher you go the cooler it becomes from the hot plains below and here are various types of flora and fauna.
-The National park inhabits more than 300 bird species including the rare Lammergeyer as well as wildlife animals like the small antelopes, forest monkeys, elephants and buffalos.
+The National park inhabits more than 300 bird species including the rare Lammergeyer as well as wildlife animals like the small antelopes, forest monkeys, Savannah Elephants and buffalos.

 A hike to the top of this magnificent Mountain enables one to encounter experience and have beautiful views of the surrounding neighborhood as well as beautiful deserted moorlands.

 The final objective for hikers along Mountain Elgon is not the ascension to the prominent Wagagai peak at 4321m but instead the descent into the wide caldera of 40km².
 Transfer to this tremendous destination to experience the best encounters while on safari holiday in the pearl of Africa-Uganda.